dlannan/defold-wfc/README.md

 Todos:
 - There is currently no gui setting for choosing a seed value.
 I will add this.
-- The sample png source files are all under the CC license.
+- The sample png source files are not necessarily under the MIT license.
 See below.
 This will change, as all samples will be removed and replaced with free versions.
 - General cleanup and perf improvements.
 - Attempt to get it to work in html5 - will be a bit slow, but with cloud based url sources, could be very interesting.

 ---
+Credits - from mxgmn github

+Circles tileset is taken from Mario Klingemann.
+FloorPlan tileset is taken from Lingdong Huang.
+Summer tiles were drawn by Hermann Hillmann.
+Cat overlapping sample is taken from the Nyan Cat video, Water + Forest + Mountains samples are taken from Ultima IV, 3Bricks sample is taken from Dungeon Crawl Stone Soup, Qud sample was made by Brian Bucklew, MagicOffice + Spirals samples - by rid5x, ColoredCity + Link + Link 2 + Mazelike + RedDot + SmileCity samples - by Arvi Teikari, Wall sample - by Arcaniax, NotKnot + Sand + Wrinkles samples - by Krystian Samp, Circle sample - by Noah Buddy.
+The rest of the examples and tilesets were made by me.
+Idea of generating integrated circuits was suggested to me by Moonasaur and their style was taken from Zachtronics' Ruckingenur II.
+Voxel models were rendered in MagicaVoxel.